ryssbowh/craft-themes/DEVELOPERS.md

 A theme **can't** override templates that have a namespace (ie other plugin templates), unless they register their templates roots with the '' (empty string) key.

+## Eager loading

+By default, when a layout is rendered it will eager load every field it contains, this can be disabled in the settings.
+All the default templates defined by this plugin expect fields to be eager loaded, if you switch off that feature you need to make sure every template is overriden.

 ## Twig

 `craft.themes.layouts` : Layouts service